lyteword/chspurgeon-tod/volume-4/psalm-85.md

 (h) Is eternal glory? *The Lord will give,* etc.

-2\.All temporal good is from God. *Our land,* etc.
+2\.
+All temporal good is from God. *Our land,* etc.

 (a) In a lawful manner *our* land.